slavkostrov/StyleTransferBot/README.md

 * **Custom bot's messages**

 You can simply change bot's answers style by edit module with all templates.
 You can find it in [bot_answers.py](./TransferBot/bot/bot_answers.py).

 After that you'll see your model in bot keyboard.

-### Tests:
+### Tests 🧪:

 Package contains several tests, which you can find in `/tests` directory.
 To run them, you just need to write a few commands: